To demonstrate competency in this area, students complete the summative assessment 1 and summative assessment 2

 Performance on placement may include some complex or non-routine activities involving individual responsibility or autonomy and/or collaboration with others as part of a group or team.

-As learners progress through their placement they detail evidence supporting the performance criteria and elements and performance evidence in the third-party evidence collection booklet (TPECB) and other placement booklet.
+As learners progress through their placement they detail evidence supporting the performance criteria and elements and performance evidence in the Placement Booklet (PB) and other placement booklet.
 The placement evidence is then sighted, assessed, and then signed by the supervisor.
 Once the tasks have been complete, and the supervisor is in agreeance, they may then sign supporting that the student can competently complete the task (in their opinion).

 We support this outcome with feedback from student’s industry supervisors, both verbal feedback from the reference check

-and the written feedback from supervisors in the TPEC Booklet.
+and the written feedback from supervisors in the PB Booklet.

 Once the learner has demonstrated all required competencies the are deemed competent to graduate.